 - Don’t overlook the basics: Writing and communication skills are essential in public service and, if mastered, will take you far.
 Take the time to improve these skills as they are seen as a basic requirement for any job on the Hill.

-- Harness your leadership and grow your network: Wanting to work in Congress is often born out of passion to change your community and have an impact on your country.
-This ambition is often developed at the college campus level through the involvement of student level party clubs such as the College Republicans or College Democrats.
+- Harness your leadership and grow your network: Wanting to work in Congress is often born out of a passion to change your community and have an impact on your country.
+This ambition is often developed at the college campus level through the involvement of student-level party clubs such as the College Republicans or College Democrats.
 This is a great starting point for a career in public service, as you will learn the basics of politics.
 Working on the hill is more than having the required skills, but also a solid network of people to advise you of job opportunities and can serve as references.
 Your network is a vital part of your success on the Hill, but don’t fall in a superficial trap where your network will do all the work for you.
 Be authentic and be ready to work hard.

 - Follow your heart: As cheesy as it sounds, follow your heart.
 Work because it’s your passion and that will be the best reward.
 Leave no room for regrets.